kirenpaulGitHub/K/README.md

 - **mPassbook:** This Windows Phone app, designed for users to access all linked accounts via a registered mobile number, was completed in 1-2 months per version.
 As the sole developer, I managed the system study and constructed the application using LINQ to SQL, XAML, and C#.

 - **Cordiant Learn:** This 14-month project resulted in a Windows 8 Store app providing a cloud-based educational platform.
 In a team of three, I handled system study, coding, testing, and app submission to the Windows Store.
-Technologies included WinJS, HTML5, CSS3, and IndexedDB
+Technologies included WinJS, HTML5, CSS3, and IndexedDB.

 - **Cordiant:** Designed as a Windows Phone app for enhancing individual and organizational performance, this eight-month project was created by a three-person team.
 My role involved conducting a system study and implementing key features using XAML and C#.